 |CJ 326 Quantitative Analysis (fulfills QR general education requirement)||3|

 |Criminal Justice Total||54|

 1 Fulfills General Education SB requirement

 2 Fulfills WR requirement

 3 Criminal Justice electives must be selected from approved departmental list at the 300 level or above.
 A minimum of 15 hours must be in Criminal Justice, but may not exceed 30 hours

 Learn more about how you could get college credit for experience and military training.

-Lambda Alpha Epsilon and Alpha Phi Sigma will begin streaming their meetings as well as their lunch and learns beginning in Spring 2020.
+Lambda Alpha Epsilon and Alpha Phi Sigma stream all of their meetings as well as their lunch and learns.
 Visit our website to learn of any additional new ways that you, as an online student, can be connected with our on-campus students and faculty.

 Our faculty has been awarded research grants totaling more than 4.5 million dollars.
 Granting agencies include:

 The faculty are active members in the following professional organizations: